dataset-ninja/dacl10k/README.md

 # dacl10k: Benchmark for Semantic Bridge Damage Segmentation

-dacl10k is a dataset for semantic segmentation task.
+dacl10k is a dataset for instance segmentation, semantic segmentation, and object detection tasks.